-The Occupational Outlook Handbook (OOH) is revised every 2 years by a staff of economists in the Employment Projections program at the Bureau of Labor Statistics.
+The OOH is revised every 2 years by a staff of economists in the Employment Projections program at the Bureau of Labor Statistics.
+A list of ackowledgements for the OOH is available.
 The BLS suggests the following citation, which conforms to the U.S. Government Printing Office’s style guide, for the OOH website:

 All text, charts, and tables are in the public domain and, with appropriate credit, may be reproduced without permission.
-Photographs, however, are protected by copyright and used by BLS under a subscription service.
-You will likely need the permission of the copyright holder in order to reproduce photographs.
-Contact BLS at email@example.com for the contact information of the subscription services that own the photos.
+Photographs are protected by copyright and used by BLS under a subscription service with ThinkStock.
+You will need the permission of the copyright holder in order to reproduce photographs.

 There is no single PDF or other printer-friendly version of the entire OOH at this time.
 Individual printer-friendly versions are available on each occupational profile page.

-For users interested in a data file with OOH content, an XML file is available for download here: OOH Compilation (13 MB)
+For users interested in a data file with OOH content, an XML file is available for download here: OOH in XML format (13 MB).
+Note that:

-The Occupational Outlook Handbook has information on military careers at www.bls.gov/ooh/military/military-careers.htm.
-Another Bureau of Labor Statistic publication, the Occupational Outlook Quarterly, has an article “Military training for civilian careers (Or: How to gain practical experience while serving your country),” available online at www.bls.gov/opub/ooq/2007/spring/art02.pdf.
+The Occupational Outlook Handbook has general information on military careers.
+Another BLS publication, the Career Outlook, has articles related to the military, such as “Military training for civilian careers (Or: How to gain practical experience while serving your country).”

-Each military service publishes its own pamphlets, handbooks, and factsheets, which describe entrance requirements, training and advancement opportunities, and other aspects of military careers.
-These publications are widely available at recruiting stations, most state employment service offices, and in high schools, colleges, and public libraries.
-Phone numbers and addresses for recruiters can be found in your local phone book and online at each service branch’s official website.
-Recruiters also can be located searching by zip code at www.todaysmilitary.com/contact-a-recruiter.
+Each military service publishes its own pamphlets, handbooks, and fact sheets, all of which describe entrance requirements, training and advancement opportunities, and other aspects of military careers.
+These publications are widely available at recruiting stations, at most state employment service offices, and in high schools, colleges, and public libraries.
+Phone numbers and addresses of recruiters can be found online at each service branch’s official website.
+Recruiters also can be located by searching by zip code at www.todaysmilitary.com/contact-a-recruiter.

-The U.S. Department of Defense sponsors several websites that have information on military careers, including:
+The U.S. Department of Defense sponsors several websites that have information on military careers, including the following websites: